ARealDuck/AzureV316/README.md

 - Desc
 - Kookiie

+## Trello:
+ - I will be using trello in order to keep on track with what is being worked on
+  - The trello board can be found here. https://trello.com/b/ChfbGUdG/azurems-v316-restoration
 ---
 ## Features:
 (Will add later once I figure out what the fuck im doing with this and learn the source)